-Kashmiri theater is beginning to find its feet again with artists evolving original plays.
+Kashmiri theatre is beginning to find its feet again with artists evolving original plays.
 Arshad Mushtaq’s Watterpaed will have a series of shows in September.
-SHAMS IRFAN met the Kashmiri behind the play.
+Shams Irfan met the Kashmiri behind the play.

-Theater has been struggling in Kashmir for quiet some time.
-But one man’s love for telling the truth to the power through arts and his belief in the potential of theater to do so effectively is setting the tone for revival of Kashmiri theater.
+Theater has been struggling in Kashmir for quite some time.
+But one man’s love for telling the truth to the power through arts and his belief in the potential of theatre to do so effectively is setting the tone for the revival of Kashmiri theatre.

 Arshad Mushtaq, a Kashmiri theater person and filmmaker, is challenging himself and the power by showcasing his first original Kashmiri play titled Wattepaed [footprints].
 The show opened to a limited audience who paid to watch the first show in Srinagar just before Ramadan.

 The Kashmiri play generated special interest among the new breed of culture conscious Kashmirs who yearn to see this art form revive and thrive again.